neondatabase/website/content/docs/guides/branch-archiving.md

 Connecting to an archived branch, querying it, or performing some other action that accesses it will trigger the unarchive process.
 Connection times and query times may be slower while a branch is in the process of being unarchived.

 <Admonition type="note">
-When a branch is unarchived, its parent branches up to the root branch level, are also unarchived.
+When a branch is unarchived, its parent branches, all the way up to the root branch, are also unarchived.
 </Admonition>

 The following actions will automatically unarchive a branch, transferring the branch's data back to regular Neon storage: